-Webster's international network of campuses means study abroad opportunities abound.
-Each one immerses you in the culture, providing a priceless boost to your language skills.
-Popular options for French majors include short-term cultural trips or semester-long study terms at Webster's campus in Geneva.
+With international campuses and study abroad opportunities, students are able to experience foreign languages and cultures first hand.
+Popular options for French majors include short-term cultural trips or semester-long study terms at Webster University's campus in Geneva.

-Meanwhile, weekly roundtables and ?language cafes? allow you to practice your conversational French in informal settings with other students and faculty from the campus community.
-Roundtables are led by visiting teaching assistants -- younger native speakers who give you the latest insights into French culture.
+Weekly roundtables and "language cafes" allow you to practice your conversational French in informal settings with other students and faculty from the campus community.
+Roundtables are led by visiting teaching assistants -- younger native speakers who give the latest insights into French culture.

-The program also connects you with several opportunities to teach English in France.
+The program also connects students with several opportunities to teach English in France.